Leo-Simpson/c-lasso/paper/paper.md

 # Computational examples

-## Basic workflow using synthetic data
+## Toy example using synthetic data

 We illustrate the workflow of the `c-lasso` package on synthetic data using the built-in routine ```random_data``` which enables the generation of test problem instances with normally distributed data $X$, sparse coefficient vectors $\beta$, and constraints $C \in R^{k\times d}$.